 Why Do I Need an Employment Attorney?

-California law does require you to hire an attorney to represent you during an employment law violation case.
-However, handling your case alone could put you at risk of settling for less than it is worth – or failing to obtain a settlement at all.
-Only a Los Angeles employment attorney will have the experience and education to get the best possible results for your case.
+California law does not require you to hire an attorney to represent you during an employment law violation case.
+However, handling your case alone could put you at risk of settling for less than it is worth—or failing to obtain a settlement at all.
+Only a Los Angeles employment lawyer will have the experience and education to get the best possible results for your case.
 You can focus on your family and your future while an attorney handles the legwork of your lawsuit.

-Retaining a wrongful termination attorney can maximize your odds of success.
-A lawyer can go up against your employer, no matter the size of the enterprise you work for, and hold it accountable for wrongdoing.
+Retaining a Los Angeles wrongful termination attorney can maximize your odds of success.
+A lawyer can go up against your employer and hold it accountable for wrongdoing.
 You will not have to fear an insurance corporation or major company taking advantage of you during the claims process.
-Your attorney will protect your rights and best interest every step of the way.
+Your attorney will protect your legal rights and best interest every step of the way.

 What Compensation Could I Receive?